CarlosKamienski/Internet-Draft/draft-kamienski-iot-deployment.md

 This document aims to contribute to this discussion by examining smart application deployment over the IoT computing continuum from a conceptual and architectural perspective.
 Rather than proposing specific mechanisms or protocols, it focuses on identifying key challenges, clarifying terminology, and outlining considerations relevant to ongoing research within the Thing-to-Thing Research Group (T2TRG) of the Internet Research Task Force (IRTF).

+# Scope and Non-Goals

+This document focuses on conceptual and architectural considerations for deploying smart applications across the IoT computing continuum.
+Its scope is limited to discussing challenges, common patterns, and terminology arising from distributed application logic across heterogeneous computing environments, including constrained IoT devices, edge nodes, and cloud platforms.
+The intent is to support research-oriented discussion and to provide a shared frame of reference for ongoing and future work within the IRTF.
+The discussion explicitly considers the interplay between application development and deployment, while remaining agnostic to specific tools, workflows, or operational practices.

+The document does not specify concrete deployment mechanisms, protocols, or interfaces.
+It does not define a reference architecture, nor does it mandate how applications should be structured, deployed, or managed in practice.
+Instead, it aims to describe the problem space and highlight issues relevant across multiple technologies, deployment models, and research efforts.

+In particular, the following items are explicitly outside the scope of this document:

+   *  The specification of new communication protocols, APIs, or data models.

+   *  The definition of normative requirements, including the use of requirement keywords such as MUST, SHOULD, or MAY.

+   *  The standardization of specific platforms, frameworks, or programming models for IoT application deployment.

+   *  Detailed performance evaluations or quantitative comparisons between alternative solutions.

+By clearly delineating its scope and non-goals, this document seeks to complement existing and ongoing efforts in the computing continuum, including work on communication, edge functions, and operational aspects, while maintaining a technology-agnostic and application-centric perspective.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}